 In order to be able to bring in your spouse to the UK, you need to be able to show that you can look after them whilst in the UK.
 You need to earn above a threshold to prove that they will not be a burden on the state whilst in the country.
 This is what is referred to as meeting the financial requirements.

 It is important to note however that you will be exempt from the financial requirement if you are in the UK as a refugee or under humanitarian protection.
 However, you will still need to show that you earn a minimum gross salary/wage; the amount will depend on who you are applying for.

 If you are applying for your spouse alone you will need to show that you earn a minimum gross annual of income of £18,600.

-If you are applying for your spouse and one child the financial requirement is £22,400 gross per annum.
+If you are applying for your spouse and one child the financial requirement is £22,400 gross per year.

-For every additional child in addition to point 2 above you need to add £2,400 for each child to the £22,400 gross per annum.
+For every additional child in addition to point 2 above you need to add £2,400 for each child to the £22,400 gross per year.